gruppler/TPS-Ninja/readme.md

 player2        Name of Player 2
-hl             PTN of a ply whose affected squares will be highlighted ply            PTN of a ply to be executed caps           Override number of cap stones for both players flats          Override number of flat stones for both players caps1          Override number of cap stones for player 1
+hl             PTN of a ply whose affected squares will be highlighted ply            PTN of a ply to be executed plies          Space- or comma-separated string of plies to be executed caps           Override number of cap stones for both players flats          Override number of flat stones for both players caps1          Override number of cap stones for player 1